-7. create an application with the Insolvency Service
+7. Create an application with the Insolvency Service

-By entering your email address and 3 security questions here.
+This is easy to do by entering your email address and 3 security questions here.
 You will then be emailed your application number so you can start the application.

-8. complete the application
+8. Complete the application

 This doesn’t all have to be done all at one sitting, you can save and return as often as you want.

-9. pay the bankruptcy fees
+9. Pay the bankruptcy fees

 You can pay online by credit or debit card or in cash at a bank.

-10. submit the application
+10. Pick a date and submit the application

 You will be sent an email when the Adjudicator has made a decision, this is usually within 1-2 working days.
-Then you can then log in and see a copy of your bankruptcy order – you are now officially bankrupt!
+Then you can then login and see a copy of your bankruptcy order – you are now officially bankrupt!